Quasinormal Modes of Charged Fields in Reissner-Nordstrom Backgrounds by Borel-Pade Summation of Bender-Wu Series: Introduction

 A recent algorithm developed by Hatsuda \cite{Hatsuda:2019eoj} relies on Borel--Pad{\'e} summation of high-order perturbative results.
 The high orders of perturbation theory are computed with the \texttt{BenderWu} software package \cite{Sulejmanpasic:2016fwr}, which extends the classic results of Bender and Wu on the anharmonic oscillator \cite{Bender:1990pd} to generic potentials.
+Subsequent to Hatsuda's work, a closely related study has appeared in \cite{Matyjasek:2019eeu}.
 Hatsuda's algorithm is quite flexible, as it can be immediately applied to any spherically-symmetric quasinormal mode problem that can be cast in the form of the radial master equation

 In this paper, we aim to extend this algorithm in new directions.
 Even with the assumption of spherical symmetry, not all quasinormal mode problems take the form \eqref{eq:master1}.
 The quasinormal modes of charged fields in the background of a charged black hole obey a more general radial master equation,